|

 Ambassador to China, and Presidential candidate Jon Huntsman is fluent in Chinese (he learned it

 as a missionary in Taiwan and has an adopted child from China).
-Timothy
+China is also

-By learning the Chinese Language, Chinese you will learn another culture and
+By learning the Chinese Language, you will learn another culture and

 culture behind them.
-And with 20% of the world's people in China, would it be
+And with 20% of the world's population in China,

-helpful to be able to communicate with them?
+it would be extremely beneficial to be able to communicate with them!

 When a child uses a word, this word also triggers associations in the